Shubham-W07/Smart-Traffic-Lights-Preemption-System/README.md

-# Smart Traffic Management and Signal Preemption for Emergency Services
+# Smart Signal Preemption System For Emergency Services

 This project implements an intelligent, automated system to prioritize the passage of emergency vehicles (ambulances) through urban intersections by dynamically controlling traffic signals based on real-time location and movement.
 The core goal is to minimize delay at traffic junctions, which is crucial for patient survival in critical situations.